dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 - `CounterClockwise`, which specifies that arcs are drawn in a counter clockwise direction.
 - `Clockwise`, which specifies that arcs are drawn in a clockwise direction.

-The following example shows how to create and render an `ArcSegment` in a `Path` object:
+The following example shows how to create and render an `ArcSegment` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Stroke="Black">